-In the next city they visited, Iconium, a plot was hatched to kill them.
+In the next city they visited, (read Paul and Barnabas in Iconium), a plot was hatched to kill them.
 In Lystra, Paul was stoned till his attackers thought he was dead.
 Still, Paul and Barnabas established several churches in Asia Minor, filled with both Jews and Greeks.
 By A.D.
 48, Paul and Barnabas were back home in Antioch and spent a long time recuperating.

 Breaking the Law

 About this time, some Jewish Christians arrived in Antioch and insisted that Christians had to obey the laws of Moses, including the injunction that males be circumcised.
 Greek converts naturally baulked.

 Paul and Barnabas were furious—to them, the requirement sabotaged their message of grace.
 So the church of Antioch appointed Paul and Barnabas, among others, to go to Jerusalem to settle the matter.

 After Peter, James, and the Jerusalem elders gathered, a heated discussion ensued.
 Peter made an impassioned speech against the advocates of circumcision, concluding,